 When you see it, you can act on it.
 Redistribute review load.
 Pair senior reviewers with juniors.
 Prevent the bottleneck that slows your entire PR pipeline.

 It's worth understanding why most analytics platforms limit themselves to main branch.
-It's not laziness — it's engineering complexity.
+It's not laziness.
+It's engineering complexity that most vendors chose not to solve.

 Branch Volume Is Massive